 Highly efficient wing

-The A350 XWB will be a faster, more efficient and quieter aircraft as the result of its advanced wing design – which combines aerodynamic enhancements already validated on the A380 with further improvements developed by Airbus engineers.
+The A350 XWB is a faster, more efficient and quieter aircraft as the result of its advanced wing design – which combines aerodynamic enhancements already validated on the A380 with further improvements developed by Airbus engineers.
 Built primarily from carbon composite materials, the wing is optimised through extensive use of computational fluid dynamics and wind tunnel testing for a fast cruise speed of Mach 0.85.
 This reduces trip times, improves overall efficiency, and extends the aircraft’s range.

 Innovative concepts applied to the A350 XWB wing’s high-lift devices will reduce noise and drag while also improving the aircraft’s low-speed performance.
 One of these innovations is the stream-wise deployment of trailing-edge flaps.
 On a traditional swept-wing jetliner, the outboard flaps extend at an angle to the airflow.
 For the A350 XWB, flap deployment is along the direction of flight – resulting in better lift efficiency and improved low-speed performance, while reducing aerodynamic-generated noise.

 Other A350 XWB wing enhancements include the adoption of a drop-hinge mechanism to improve the flap’s deployment kinetics, along with the introduction of a downwards movement for the upper wing spoilers to fill the gaps that occur when flaps are extended.
-In addition, the A350 XWB’s flight computer will perform in-flight trimming of the inboard and outboard flaps, creating a variable camber wing that adapts to different flight conditions.
+In addition, the A350 XWB’s flight computer performs in-flight trimming of the inboard and outboard flaps, creating a variable camber wing that adapts to different flight conditions.

 Orders & deliveries